datopian/playbook/ops/README.md

  XXX”_

-2. **GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps); After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.
+2. **GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Admin page and share the login details via email (part of email creation wizard in google apps); After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.

-3. **Onboarding email:** Send them onboarding email to their new personal email cc'ing their company email
+3. **Onboarding email:** Send them onboarding email to their new personal email cc'ing their company email.
+Send them at least 2 invitations for Onboarding calls within the next days (depending on the starting date of the person)

 4. **Create accounts / send invitations** on systems where they can't create themselves

    * Xero - with their company email address;
    * Slack - with their company email address and only if previously requested;

 5. **Add the person to the Rates DB & Inter-org DB**: Complete the [Rates DB sheet](https://docs.google.com/spreadsheets/d/1fXs_pdpW2QL7FKfYcVW-nXcLoXiywx3bPaA8RufFDeI/edit) using the rates in their contract.
 Fill in : the **daily rate**, the **currency** and the **daily rate in USD**.
 (The hourly and monthly rates should automatically calculate).
 Once completed, inform the Head of Project so they can add them to the [InterOrg Rates DB](https://docs.google.com/spreadsheets/d/1J0J2Rpb_v_Fp1LzBDNHn6EDzhLpuSovNqRrL_HOwQRg/edit#gid=0).

+6. **If a GmbH employee -- add them to HeavenHR or whatever HR platform we are currently using**

 Wait for them to get setup on Systems then:

-6. **Add them to teams**:
+7. **Add them to teams**:

     * Trello: add to Org team
-    * Slack: add to relevant channels (if applicable)
+    * G Chat: add to relevant channels (if applicable)
     * Gitter: add to relevant channels (if applicable)
     * Github: add as a member of the org, add to relevant teams (Add user to our GitHub organisation and the ‘Everyone’ team)(if applicable)
     * Gitlab: add as a member of the org, add to relevant teams
-    * GSuite / Drive: add them to relevant team drives and google groups
+    * G Suite / Drive: add them to relevant team drives and google groups by adding them to Service team.

 ### Welcome Email